CallMeVinBR/CallMeVinBR/README.md

 🤝 Greetings!
 My name is Vinicius, I'm from Brazil and I'm studying Systems Analysis and Development.
 Since childhood, I'm passionate for technology and it was in my technical highschool course in Informatic that I introduced myself to the coding and development area.

-At the moment, I'm dedicating my studies for Python, Flask and MongoDB.
-I'm currently developing an online bulletin website, called GradeSphere.
-Once it is done by the start of December, I'll leave its link and repository on my profile!
+At the moment, I'm dedicating my studies for Python and OpenCV (facial recognition).

 ### Socials